mohamadi7613/mycheat/py/django.md

-source myname/bin/activate     # activate virtual env in linux myname/bin/activate            # activate virtual env in windows pip freeze                  # see list of installed packages in virtual env pip freeze > requirement.txt          # create requirement.txt for sharing this proj with someone else
+source myname/bin/activate     # activate virtual env in linux myname/bin/activate            # activate virtual env in windows pip freeze                  # see list of installed packages in virtual env python -m pip freeze      # if pip not works pip freeze > requirement.txt          # create requirement.txt for sharing this proj with someone else
 ```